-During the mid-late 1980’s, I studied painting at the University of Delaware where I developed a figurative, neo-expressionist style similar to New York artists of the time.
-After graduating, I put down my brush and worked for ten years as a graphic artist, then ten years as a photojournalist.
-My dream during those years was to return to painting and live my life as a full-time artist and I’m pleased to say that I’ve done just that.
+During the mid-late 1980’s, I studied painting at the University of Delaware where I developed a figurative, neo-expressionist style similar to New York City artists of the time.
+After graduating, I put down my brush and worked in advertising as a graphic designer and later in journalism as a photographer/photo editor.
+In 2020, I returned to painting and now live my life as a full-time artist.

 These days I am completely focused on developing as an abstract expressionist painter and creating an extensive oeuvre of dynamic, energetic pieces.
 As I complete a painting, I aspire to not to paint my subject but the effect it produces.
 My paintings exist somewhere in between the imaginary and the real, in a space where the visible meets the invisible.